iCliniq Logo

 The objective of this exercise is to improve eye stability on stationary objects while the head is moving.
 It will help to control eye movements.
 These patients will feel like the world appears to bounce or jump around when trying to identify the objects in the environment.

-The therapist will make you do the following exercises in order to assess the patient and to decide which exercise suits the patient.
+The therapist will instruct to do the following exercises to assess the patient and to decide which exercise suits the patient.

-• Look straight and fix your eye on an alphabet at eye level in front of you.
+• Look straight and fix the eye on an alphabet at eye level in front.

-• Turn your head side to side, keeping your eyes stable on the alphabet, increase the speed of your head movement and slow down when you feel too dizzy.
+• Turn the head side to side, keeping the eyes stable on the alphabet.
+Increase the speed of the head movement and slow down when one feels too dizzy.

 3) Balance Training Exercises

-Balance training exercises are done to improve steadiness so that patients can lead normal lives.
-Exercises are designed so as to address the underlying different balance problems.
-The aim of these exercises is to improve the patients' stability while walking and to reduce fall risks.
-For patients with benign paroxysmal positional vertigo (BPPV), this type of exercise is not suitable as these exercises will not resolve this condition.
+Balance training exercises are designed to improve steadiness so that patients can lead normal life.
+They aim to address the underlying balance problems, improve the patients' stability while walking, and reduce fall risks.
+However, this type of exercise is not suitable for patients with benign paroxysmal positional vertigo (BPPV), as it will not resolve this condition.

 What to Expect From Vestibular Rehabilitation?

 The vestibular rehabilitation therapy is done on an outpatient basis.
 The patient is consulted by a licensed physical therapist.
-Prior to the treatment, detailed case history is taken, and other assessments are done.
-Also, the therapist will take the details of how the condition is affecting the daily living of the patient.
+A detailed case history is taken before the treatment and other assessments are done.
+Also, the therapist will provide details about how the condition is affecting the daily living of the patient.
 Other than that, they will collect information about medications, hearing or vision problems, and other medical conditions.
 Depending upon all these factors, exercises are custom-designed for each patient.
 Expected vestibular rehabilitation outcomes include:

 • Decreased risk of falling.